Azure/azure-quickstart-templates/CONTRIBUTING.md

 **description**
 *	Cannot be more than 1000 characters
 *	Cannot contain HTML
+* This is used for the template description on the Azure.com index template details page

 **summary**
 *	Cannot be more than 200 characters
+* This is shown for template description on the main Azure.com template index page

 **githubUsername**
 *	Username must be the same as the username of the author submitting the Pull Request
+* This is used to display template author and Github profile pic in the Azure.com index

 **dateUpdated**
 *	Must be in yyyy-mm-dd format.